-This list is a high-level of the steps when you are onboarding your very first pod to your Horizon Cloud tenant environment and that pod is an existing manually deployed Horizon pod.
-A manually deployed pod is one that you manually installed and configured using either on-premises capacity or using VMware Cloud on AWS capacity.
-After these onboarding steps are completed for your very first cloud-connected pod, the subscription license is applied to that onboarded Horizon pod and you can start using the cloud-hosted services that Horizon Cloud provides for that pod type, which include the Cloud Monitoring Service (CMS).
+This list is a high level of the steps when you are onboarding your very first pod to your Horizon Cloud tenant environment and that pod is an existing Horizon pod that you have already stood up in a supported VMware SDDC (software-defined data center) environment.
+Such a manually deployed pod is one that you manually installed and configured in the VMware SDDC.
+After these onboarding steps are completed for your very first cloud-connected pod, the subscription license is applied to that onboarded pod.
+Additionally, if you selected the Full Feature option when deploying Horizon Cloud Connector, you can start using the cloud-hosted services that Horizon Cloud provides for that pod type, which include the Cloud Monitoring Service (CMS).
 At that point, you can also onboard additional pods.

 The following diagram illustrates the overall flow.

-Before beginning this workflow, you must have already installed and configured your Horizon pod.
+Before beginning this workflow, you must have already installed and configured that Horizon pod.
 For information about manually installing a Horizon pod that you can use with this Horizon Cloud release:

-- For manually installing pods using VMware Cloud on AWS capacity, see the best practices guide for deploying Horizon pods on VMware Cloud on AWS, available from the Horizon on VMware Cloud on AWS product page.
+- When manually installing Horizon pods using VMware Cloud on AWS capacity, start with the best practices guide for deploying Horizon pods on VMware Cloud on AWS, available from the Horizon on VMware Cloud on AWS product page.

-You onboard an existing Horizon pod to the cloud for two primary use cases: to activate a subscription license for that pod and enable your use of those cloud-hosted services that Horizon Cloud provides for this type of pod, such as the Cloud Monitoring Service (CMS).
+You onboard these types of pods to the cloud for two primary use cases: to activate a subscription license for that pod and to activate your use of those cloud-hosted services that Horizon Cloud provides for this type of pod, such as the Cloud Monitoring Service (CMS).
 The CMS is one of the central services provided in Horizon Cloud.
 CMS provides for visibility, health monitoring, and help desk services with cloud-connected pods.
-For a high-level description of the process of onboarding a pod to the cloud control plane, see Onboarding to Horizon Cloud for Microsoft Azure, Horizon On-Premises, and Horizon on VMware Cloud on AWS.
+For a high-level description of the process of onboarding a pod to the cloud control plane, see Horizon Cloud Deployments and Onboarding Pods — Horizon Pods on VMware SDDCs and Horizon Cloud Pods on Microsoft Azure.

-- Fulfill the prerequisites, which includes obtaining a Horizon subscription license, such as the Horizon universal license.
-See VMware Horizon Pods with Horizon Cloud - Requirements Checklist - Updated As Appropriate for Connecting Pods Starting From the July 2020 Service Release as well as the prerequisites section in Connect Horizon Cloud Service with an Existing Horizon Pod to Use Horizon Subscription Licenses or Cloud-Hosted Services or Both.
+- Fulfill the prerequisites, which include obtaining a Horizon subscription license, such as the Horizon universal license.
+See VMware Horizon Pods with Horizon Cloud - Requirements Checklist - Updated as Appropriate for Connecting Pods Starting from the January 2021 Service Release as well as the prerequisites section in Connect Horizon Cloud Service with an Existing Horizon Pod to Use Horizon Subscription Licenses or Cloud-Hosted Services or Both.

 - Verify you meet the DNS, ports, and protocol requirements for connecting a Horizon pod with Horizon Cloud.
 See DNS, Ports, and Protocols Requirements When Using Horizon Cloud Connector and a Horizon Pod.

-- If your environment requires use of a proxy server for the Horizon Cloud Connector virtual appliance to reach the Internet, obtain the required proxy settings so that you can specify them when you deploy the appliance's OVF template.
+- If your environment requires use of a proxy server for the Horizon Cloud Connector virtual appliance to reach the Internet, obtain the required proxy settings so that you can specify them when you deploy the appliance into your pod's environment.

 - Optionally log in to the Horizon Cloud tenant portal and configure additional administrators for your tenant environment.